 It does get busy during summer months so best going earlier in the day.
 Access for visitors with disabilities is very restricted and some of the stairs in the keep are very steep and narrow, so hold onto smaller kids hands.

-You might also enjoy reading Top Ten Things to do in Meath with Kids
+You May Also Enjoy Top Ten Things to do in Meath with Kids